michaelgundlach/freecell/README.md

 - ship to store

 v1.1:
+- correct button affordances in settings
+- button on tiger to redeal (open intro screen)
+- less ugly seed input, limited to 0-3
+- ensure random seed is 0-3 digits only
 - random photos on AJQK
 - Intro tiger floats
 - Discouragement for more free cells